MouraCMichael/Robot_Advanced/README.md

 Robot competed in Grand Valley's EGR107 Class Robo Sockey game, winning first place.
 It was later entered into the IEEE International Student Robotics Contest, winning a first place cash prize.

 Programed and designed a robot to compete against other teams in robot sockey
-•	Worked in a team of 4
+•	Worked in a team of 4 <br/>
-•	Benchmarked designs complying with competition specifications and constraints
+•	Benchmarked designs complying with competition specifications and constraints <br/>
-•	Fabricated robot from benchmarked ideas
+•	Fabricated robot from benchmarked ideas <br/>
-•	Co-developed Arduino software
+•	Co-developed Arduino software <br/>
-•	Debugged Arduino, H-boards, peripherals, and wiring
+•	Debugged Arduino, H-boards, peripherals, and wiring <br/>
-•	Extensively tested design
+•	Rigorously tested design <br/>
-•	Oversaw all project operations
+•	Oversaw all project operations <br/>

 Find me on [LinkedIn](https://www.linkedin.com/in/corey-moura)   ---->  https://www.linkedin.com/in/corey-moura